LiDAR Applications · physical-ai.com · SciPhAI

 Consumer Electronics & AR $1.1B Power consumption, form factor, point cloud processing load Lower hardware complexity + GLASS concept + AI-native output

-Aerial Surveying & Mapping $800M Moving object artefacts, mechanical maintenance, point density variation Per-point velocity (CFSRP) + no mechanical scanner + deterministic density
+Aerial Surveying & Mapping $800M Moving object artefacts, mechanical maintenance, point density variation Per-point velocity + no mechanical scanner + deterministic density

 Ψ